ClobberXD/gunslinger/README.md

 ### Progressive Raycast

-Progressive Raycast is the default projectile engine of gunslinger.
+Progressive Raycast is the default projectile engine of Gunslinger.
 It technique works by simulating the movement of a projectile along its trajectory every server step.
 Once a target is hit by a projectile, the default damage code is run.